Create and manage purchase credit notes

 Before you create a credit note, if you haven’t done so already, you need to create a contact record for your supplier.
 If you regularly purchase the same products from your suppliers, you can also create records for these.

-Sage One tracks your stock by recording stock movements each time stock is bought and sold.
+Accounting tracks your stock by recording stock movements each time stock is bought and sold.
 Each stock movement has a type which records whether stock was added or removed.
-So whenever you record a purchase credit note that includes a stock item, a Negative Goods In transaction is tracked and Sage One automatically decreases your stock levels as you have returned the goods to the supplier.
+So whenever you record a purchase credit note that includes a stock item, a Negative Goods In transaction is tracked and Accounting automatically decreases your stock levels as you have returned the goods to the supplier.

 If you want to correct a price rather than change your quantity of stock, we’ve created a guide to help you do this.

-- 1. Purchases > Purchase Invoices > click the invoice you want to credit.
+- 1. Go to the Purchases tab, click Purchase Invoices then click the invoice you want to credit.

 - 2. Manage Invoice > Create Credit Note.